Berlin

-Berlin (Note: /bɜːrˈlɪn/ bur-LIN; /de/) is the capital of Germany, as well as its largest city by both area and population.
-With 3.7 million inhabitants, it has the highest population within its city limits of any city in the European Union, and the fifth largest in Europe after Istanbul, Moscow, London and St Petersburg.
-The city is also one of the states of Germany, being the third-smallest state in the country by area.
-Berlin is surrounded by the state of Brandenburg, and Brandenburg's capital Potsdam is nearby.
-The urban area of Berlin has a population of over 4.6 million, making it the most populous in Germany.
-The Berlin-Brandenburg capital region has around 6.2 million inhabitants and is Germany's second-largest metropolitan region after the Rhine-Ruhr region, as well as the fifth-biggest metropolitan region by GDP in the European Union.
+Berlin (Note: English: /bɜːrˈlɪn/ bur-LIN; /de/.) is the capital and largest city of Germany.
+With 3.7 million inhabitants, it has the highest population within its city limits of any city in the European Union (EU).
+The metropolis is also one of the states of Germany, being the third-smallest state in the country by area.
+Berlin is surrounded by the state of Brandenburg, bordering Brandenburg's capital Potsdam to the southwest.
+The urban area of Berlin has a population of 4.5 million, making it the second most populous in Germany after the Ruhr.
+The Berlin-Brandenburg capital region has around 6.2 million inhabitants and is Germany's second-largest metropolitan region after the Rhine-Ruhr region, as well as the fifth-biggest metropolitan region by GDP in the EU.
+Berlin is a global city of culture, politics, media and science.

 Berlin was built along the banks of the Spree river, which flows into the Havel in the western borough of Spandau.
-The city includes lakes in the western and southeastern boroughs, the largest of which is Müggelsee.
-About one-third of the city's area is composed of forests, parks and gardens, rivers, canals, and lakes.

 First documented in the 13th century and at the crossing of two important historic trade routes, Berlin was designated the capital of the Margraviate of Brandenburg (1417–1701), Kingdom of Prussia (1701–1918), German Empire (1871–1918), Weimar Republic (1919–1933), and Nazi Germany (1933–1945).
 Berlin served as a scientific, artistic, and philosophical hub during the Age of Enlightenment, Neoclassicism, and the German revolutions of 1848–1849.
 During the Gründerzeit, an industrialization-induced economic boom triggered a rapid population increase in Berlin.
-1920s Berlin was the third-largest city in the world by population.
+Berlin in the 1920s was the third-largest city in the world by population.

 After World War II and following Berlin's occupation, the city was split into West Berlin and East Berlin, divided by the Berlin Wall.
 East Berlin was declared the capital of East Germany, while Bonn became the West German capital.
 Following German reunification in 1990, Berlin once again became the capital of all of Germany.
 Due to its geographic location and history, Berlin has been called "the heart of Europe".

-Berlin is a global city of culture, politics, media and science.
 Its economy is based on high tech and the service sector, encompassing a diverse range of creative industries, startup companies, research facilities, and media corporations.
 Berlin serves as a continental hub for air and rail traffic and has a complex public transportation network.
 Tourism in Berlin makes the city a popular global destination.
-Significant industries include information technology, the healthcare industry, biomedical engineering, biotechnology, the automotive industry, and electronics.